lm-sys/lm-sys.github.io/blog/2023-05-10-leaderboard.md

 In particular, GPT-4 is leading the board, achieving an Elo score of 1274.
 It is almost 200 scores higher than the best open-source alternative on this board -- our Vicuna-13B.
 After dropping ties, GPT-4 wins 82% of the matches when it is against Vicuna-13B, and it even wins 79% of the matches when it is against its previous generation GPT-3.5-turbo.

-However, it is important to note that these open-source models on the leaderboard generally have fewer parameters, in the range of 3B - 14B, than proprietary model.
+However, it is important to note that these open-source models on the leaderboard generally have fewer parameters, in the range of 3B - 14B, than proprietary models.
 In fact, recent advancements in LLMs and data curation have allowed for significant improvements in performance with smaller models.
-[Google's latest PaLM 2](https://ai.google/discover/palm2) is a great example of this: Knowing that PaLM 2 achieves even better performance than its previous generation using smaller model sizes, we remain very optimistic about the potential for open-source language models to catch up.
+[Google's latest PaLM 2](https://ai.google/discover/palm2) is a great example of this: knowing that PaLM 2 achieves even better performance than its previous generation using smaller model sizes, we remain very optimistic about the potential for open-source language models to catch up.
 Through our [FastChat-based Chatbot Arena](https://github.com/lm-sys/FastChat) and this leaderboard effort, we hope to contribute a trusted evaluation platform for evaluating LLMs, and help advance this field and create better language models for everyone.